 May a student submit multiple papers from multiple courses?
 May a student submit multiple papers from one course?
 If all submitted papers are accepted, may the student present them all, or should he or she choose one?

 Yes, a student may submit multiple papers.
 It is at the discretion of the mentor to determine if more than one paper from the same course is worthy of submission.
 If the mentor determines that each paper is appropriate for submission, then the mentor should encourage the submission of multiple papers.
 A student is permitted to make multiple presentations at the conference.

 What should a mentor do if multiple students would like to submit a paper, poster, or project on the same topic?

 A mentor should use his/her discretion in determining how to address the situation if multiple students want to submit papers, posters, or projects on the same topic.
 A mentor should encourage students to address raw data from differing angles (even when the entire class is working with the same data set) and subsequently produce a paper, poster, or project that is distinct from other students in the class.

 If the student has access to a large-scale printer, may the student print a poster rather than piece one together on a tri-fold board?

 The student may create the poster using whatever means or media he or she, in collaboration with a faculty mentor, feels is appropriate.
 All finished posters must stand independently, without requiring any supports; the conference will not provide boards, easels, etc. The student should not hold his or her poster for the duration of the session.
 The poster should follow the format of a tri-fold poster and be no larger than a typical tri-fold poster board.

-*Please see “Poster FAQs” under the Presentation Guidelines tab on this web site for more details about research posters.
+*Please see “Poster FAQs” under the FAQs tab on the left navigation bar of this web site for more details about research posters.